-Table 2 shows the percentage of days in each AQI category by county for 2020.
+Table 1Table 2 shows the percentage of days in each AQI category by county for 2023.
 The maximum AQI value from all of our network monitors in a county determines its AQI category for the day.
-Most days were in the "Good" air quality category with some "Moderate" days, some "Unhealthy for Sensitive Groups" days, four wildfire-impacted days that were "Unhealthy" and four wildfire-impacted days that were "Very Unhealthy".
+Most days were in the "Good" air quality category with many "Moderate" days, three "Unhealthy for Sensitive Groups" days, three "Unhealthy" days, and zero "Very Unhealthy" or "Hazardous" days.
+In